gdsbook/book/notebooks/08_point_pattern_analysis.md

 minp = numpy.round(db.shape[0] * 0.01)
 minp
 ```
-At the same time, let us expand the maximum radious to say, 500 metres.
+At the same time, let us expand the maximum radius to say, 500 meters.
 Then we can re-run the algorithm and plot the output, all in the same cell this time:

 ```python